 Siegel had matched par with a 74 in the opening round, but struggled to an 82 in Tuesday’s second round for a 156 total that left her three shots behind McGill.

-Northampton Country Club’s Noreen Mohler, the captain of the winning U.S. side in the 2010 Curtis Cup Match at the Essex County Club in Manchester-by-the-Sea, Mass., was another four shots behind Siegel in third place after adding an 82 in Tuesday’s second round to her opening-round 82.
+Northampton Country Club’s Noreen Mohler, the captain of the winning U.S. side in the 2010 Curtis Cup Match at the Essex Country Club in Manchester-by-the-Sea, Mass., was another four shots behind Siegel in third place after adding an 82 in Tuesday’s second round to her opening-round 82.

 Merion’s Loraine Jones, who qualified for match play as a senior “rookie” at the U.S. Senior Women’s Amateur a year ago at The Lakewood Club in Point Clear, Ala., added an 82 to her opening-round 81 to finish in fourth place with a 163 total.